jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 [Repealed]

 ### 20 Exemptions from farm land offer criterion
-Section 16(1)﻿(f) does not apply to an overseas investment if— (a) the relevant Ministers consider that the overseas investment need not meet this criterion by reason of the circumstances relating to the particular overseas investment, interest in land, or rights or interests in securities; or
+(1) Section 16(1)﻿(f) does not apply to an overseas investment if— (a) the relevant Ministers consider that the overseas investment need not meet this criterion by reason of the circumstances relating to the particular overseas investment, interest in land, or rights or interests in securities; or
-  (b) the overseas person making the overseas investment belongs to a class of overseas persons, or the overseas investment transaction belongs to a class of transactions, that is exempted from this criterion by the relevant Ministers by notice in the Gazette.
+  (b) the overseas person making the overseas investment belongs to a class of overseas persons, or the overseas investment transaction belongs to a class of transactions, that is exempted from this criterion by the relevant Ministers.
+(2) An exemption under subsection (1)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Transactions of national interest**